Allen Secher: Radio and film

-From 1967 to 1997, Allen A could be heard weekly on more than 450 Armed Forces Radio stations around the world.
-His internationally syndicated show, East of Eden, featured interviews, poetry, music, and perspectives on a wide variety of subjects.
-East of Eden was rated No. 1 in its category, and had a weekly audience of millions of listeners.
+From 1967 to 1997, Allen A could be heard weekly on more than 450 Armed Forces Radio stations worldwide.
+His internationally syndicated show, East of Eden, featured interviews, poetry, music, and perspectives on various subjects.
+East of Eden was rated No. 1 in its category and had a weekly audience of millions of listeners.
 Some guests included Ray Bradbury, Dalton Trumbo, Maya Angelou, John Cassavetes, Elie Wiesel and Rod McKuen.
-At one point in time it was the longest running show on the Armed Forces Radio Network.
+At one point, it was the longest-running show on the Armed Forces Radio Network.

-In 2002 Secher hosted a radio show called Nice and Easy featuring Frank Sinatra on KOFI, a local station in Kalispell.
+In 2002, Secher hosted a radio show called Nice and Easy featuring Frank Sinatra on KOFI, a local station in Kalispell.
 In September 2007, Secher hosted a new show called You Must Remember This on Montana Public Radio.
-The show is a monthly hour-long program, that features performers, compositions, and composers of the Great American Songbook, music from the 1930s–1950s.
+The show is a monthly hour-long program featuring performers, compositions, and composers of the Great American Songbook, music from the 1930s to 1950s.

-A longtime voice actor, Secher is the voice of The Dude Abides audio book.
+A longtime voice actor, Secher is the voice of The Dude Abides audiobook.

-In the early 1970s, Secher served as a consultant for the CBS television sitcom Bridget Loves Bernie, depicting an interfaith marriage between a Jewish man and an Irish Catholic woman (played by the actors David Birney and Meredith Baxter, who married in real life after the show ended in 1973).
+In the early 1970s, Secher served as a consultant for the CBS television sitcom Bridget Loves Bernie.
+The show depicted an interfaith marriage between a Jewish man and an Irish Catholic woman (played by the actors David Birney and Meredith Baxter, who married in real life after the show ended in 1973).

-Secher served as director of communications for the Jewish Federation of Chicago between 1980 and 1990 where he produced religious and ecumenical programming and independently produced television documentaries, receiving seven Emmy Awards for television production and direction.
+Secher served as communications director for the Jewish Federation of Chicago between 1980 and 1990.
+He produced religious and ecumenical programming and independently produced television documentaries, receiving seven Emmy Awards for television production and direction.
 His Emmy Awards are:

 Among his Emmy-winning documentaries was the PBS special, "Choosing One’s Way: Resistance in Auschwitz-Birkenau".
 It was first aired in September 1994 and featured Oscar winner Ellen Burstyn as the narrator.
 It also won the Hugo Award (for documentary) at the Chicago International Film Festival and was nominated for a Peabody Award.

 Secher's acting credits include roles in Brian's Song and Marcus Welby, M.D.

 Since 2007, Secher has produced the annual Martin Luther King Jr. program for Northwest Montana in conjunction with Love Lives Here.

-Secher also is a former board member of the Whitefish Theatre Company, where most recently he played the title role of Brandeis University professor Morrie Schwartz in a production of Tuesdays with Morrie.
+Secher is also a former board member of the Whitefish Theatre Company, where he most recently played the title role of Brandeis University professor Morrie Schwartz in a production of Tuesdays with Morrie.

 He also lectured throughout the United States on "The Historic Image of the Jew in Film" and taught the psychology of film for several years at the University of California, Los Angeles.

-Secher was one of the rabbis featured in the documentary film The Rabbi Goes West, about a Chabad house rabbi in Montana.
+Secher was one of the rabbis featured in the documentary film The Rabbi Goes West, which is about a Chabad house rabbi in Montana.